rasiondetrehasarrived/rasiondetrehasarrived/README.md

 - i love animating, writing, music, and art! i animate in flipaclip, and i am both a traditional and digital artist! i play the piano and i write short stories in my free time ^_^

 - please ....a....a lelsse....
 DONT CALL ME SHE OR HER!!!!

+- hey, have i said this already ? i dont remember . if theres something problemstic on my pfp and i dont know pls lmk through ata :(

 heavily directed to pony town,
 - now im usually nonverbal, i kiss cosplays as compliments or praise. i dont mean to come off as weird, i just wanna tell you your cosplay/oc is pretty without chatting.